Beyond One-Size-Fits-All: A Survey of Personalized Affective Computing in Human-Agent Interaction: Personalized Affective Computing

+Methods for personalizing affective computing models differ in whether they make use of the general dataset $D_G$, the individuals datasets $D_I$, or the person-specific features.
+The following section details such strategies and approaches.

-In this section, we present a comprehensive taxonomy of state-of-the-art (SOTA) personalized affective computing methods.
-Our taxonomy is based on either (1) data-level methods or (2) model-level techniques.
+\textbf{Approaches Taxonomy.} In order to answer our first research question, in the following subsections, we present a comprehensive taxonomy of the existing literature on personalized affective computing methods.
+Our analysis of the literature has led to a taxonomy which is based on either (1) data-level methods or (2) model-level techniques.
 We also consider how the different affective contexts have been leveraged with personalization frameworks.
+Table \ref{tab:Large Table_data} presents a summary of the surveyed papers.
+The surveyed works in personalized affective computing are organized into the structure shown in Figure \ref{fig:Framework}.